chadgr/doverlab/README.md

    * Download and install Docker
      * https://store.docker.com/editions/community/docker-ce-desktop-windows
+     * After Install of Docker, you need to click on the Docker Icon in the system try
+     * Select 'Switch to Windows Containers'
+     * This will enable Hyper-V and re-boot your machine
+     * Once back in, click on the Docker icon and select 'Switch to Windows Containers' again
+     * This **WILL Fail**
+     * **Choose Re-Set to Factory Defaults**
+     * When you seee the Docker welcome you are ready to go.

    * Install Azure ML Workbench
       * There is a shortcut on the desktop to install the workbench